cagov/covid19.ca.gov-site-eng-playbook/content/pages/components/style-guide.md

 * Use numerals instead of spelling out numbers.
   * Use commas in numbers over 999.
 This helps people understand order of magnitude.
   * Only use decimals when you need to.
 Only go to one decimal place in most situations.
-  * Use more than one decimal place when you this rule or rounding would cause you to show a value as 0 when it is not truly 0.
-This most often comes into play with
+  * Use more than one decimal place when using this rule or rounding would cause you to show a value as 0 when it is not truly 0.
+This most often comes into play with data reporting.
   * Write 0 without any decimal places.

 ### Reading level